Paloma Picasso

 Paloma Picasso / Mon Parfum (Eau de Parfum) by Paloma Picasso

-Paloma Picasso is a popular perfume by Paloma Picasso for women and was released in 1984.
+A popular perfume by Paloma Picasso for women, released in 1984.
 The scent is chypreartig-spicy.
 Projection and longevity are above-average.
-It is still available to purchase.
+It is still in production.

 Main accords